 The Home Office is considering plans to include mothers’ names on marriage certificates in England and Wales.
 There is at present no legal requirement or space on the certificate for mothers’ names – the certificates only require the names and occupations of the fathers of the bride and groom.
 However, more than one hundred MPs from all parties are calling for the “offensive and outdated” law to be changed so that women are not written out of history.
 For what it’s worth, I agree.

-As mentioned in this post, the High Court has rejected a move by hedge fund tycoon Sir Christopher Hohn to prevent the media from publishing details from hearings relating to the financial settlement following his divorce.
+The High Court has rejected a move by hedge fund tycoon Sir Christopher Hohn to prevent the media from publishing details from hearings relating to the financial settlement following his divorce.
 In a test case that is said to significantly expand the media’s ability to report on matrimonial hearings, Mrs Justice Roberts has permitted everything conducted in a private hearing to be published for the first time, save for financial information relating to the couple’s personal or business affairs.
 Those financial matters that have already been published can be re-reported.
 Jamie-Cooper Hohn, the American wife of Sir Christopher, is seeking hundreds of millions of pounds in what could be the largest divorce award ever made by a British court.
-I have also written about the legal background to the case in this post.

 The Select Committee has also been warned of the dangers of untrained, uninsured and unregulated professional McKenzie friends, who have emerged to fill the gap as people are left without access to proper legal advice and representation.
 Jenny Beck, co-chair of the Legal Aid Practitioners’ Group told the committee that McKenzie friends give only the ‘illusion of equality of arms’ while Bar Council chair Nicholas Lavender QC said judges need to be stricter in not allowing paid McKenzie friends to speak in court.
 MPs expressed concern at the growing phenomenon, with Conservative MP Steve Brine calling it the ‘cult of the amateur’ and Labour MP Jeremy Corbyn describing it as a ‘dangerous scenario’.
 Yes, and also entirely foreseeable.